Elevation - 40 of 39

 - The NED 2 arc-second dataset covers the state of Alaska.

-- The NED 1 arc-second dataset covers the conterminous United States, Mexico and Canada.
+- The NED 1 arc-second dataset covers the conterminous United States, and most of Canada and Mexico.
 It also covers Hawaii, areas of Alaska, Puerto Rico and the Territorial Islands of the US.

 - The NED 1/9 arc-second dataset covers areas of the conterminous United States and limited areas of Alaska.